Samsung Q70 series (2019) review: High-performance QLED TV for a midrange price

 New for 2019, Samsung TVs also work with Alexa and Google Home speakers, like most other TVs available today.
 I didn't test this feature.

 Apple and Samsung, like chocolate and peanut butter

 Aside from Bixby, Samsung's smart TV system is excellent, with quick responses and plenty of apps.
 I still like Roku better overall, however, because it has even more apps and gets features updates quickly.
 Roku doesn't have Apple yet, however.

-The biggest addition for 2019 Samsung smart TVs is the ability to work with Apple content and devices, namely the iPhones, iPads and Mac computers via AirPlay.
+The biggest addition for 2019 Samsung smart TVs is the ability to work with Apple content and devices, namely the Apple TV app and iPhones, iPads and Mac computers via AirPlay.
 The Apple TV app is welcome if you bought a lot of stuff on iTunes -- it allows easy access to your purchased TV shows and movies, and lets you buy or rent new ones -- or if you subscribe to Apple TV channels like HBO or Showtime.
-Unlike the app on , however, it can't show content from apps like Hulu, Amazon Prime or ESPN.
+Unlike the app on Apple TV boxes, however, it can't show content from apps like Hulu, Amazon Prime or ESPN.
 Instead you'll need to launch those apps separately on the TV.